EventModeling Quickstart Guide

 - Commands implement

-result.raiseEvent()to append events to the event store - Tag events with domain concepts for efficient querying
+Command<EVENT_TYPE> execute()method receives aCommandContextand returnsvoidraiseEvent()registers the event to be persisted after the command completes- Tag events with domain concepts for efficient querying

-Step 5: Create a STATE_READ Feature Slice (Read Model)
+Step 5: Create a STATE_CHANGE with CommandWithResult

 5.1: Create the Feature Slice Configuration